 17. Do not compromise on your sleep

 A good 8-hour sleep is a must to stay fresh the next day.
 There is no denying that college life is hard and coping up with assignments and schedule sometimes leads to long hours of sleeplessness.
 In such a situation, it is better to devise such a schedule which helps in getting the work done right on time.
-This will lead to getting good sleep the night before an important assignment or exam.
+This will lead to getting good sleep habits in the night before important assignments or exams.

 18. Keep track of your money

 This is your time to create a budget and follow it.
-All the funds are now with you and it is your responsibility to manage them well.
+All the funds are now with you and it is your responsibility to manage your student loans and private funds well.
 The average credit card debt of college students is alarming so spend wisely and do not create unnecessary pressure for yourself.